What is Castleton Looking For?

 A minimum cumulative grade point average of 2.0 on a 4.0 scale is required in order to be considered for admission.
 Across all programs, incoming students typically have a grade point average of 3.0 on a 4.0 scale.
 A minimum cumulative grade point average of 2.8 on a 4.0 scale is required in order to be considered for admission to nursing.

 These items allow us to gain a greater understanding of your opportunity for success at Castleton.
-Your essay tells us more about you in your own words.
+Your essay, a brief personal statement, tells us more about you in your own words.
 Your letters of recommendation are extremely valuable, as these give us insight to your qualities and characteristics from the perspective of those who know you best.

-An official high school transcript and SAT or ACT scores are required, if you have earned 18 or less college credits.
+An official high school transcript and SAT or ACT scores are additional requirements if you have earned 18 or less college credits.
 Below are the aspects of consideration for these.

 High School GPA